 “Having kids of my own, it just hit close to home that a lot of these kids are the same age as my son.
 It was hard for me and my wife to see that,” Harry says.
 He wanted to help in some way so decided to raise money for the kids in foster care.

-Harry is a keen runner, and set his eyes on both a physical challenge and a fundraising one.
-He signed up to the Coburg 24 Hour Track Race - a continual run around a 400m track that goes for 24 hours.
+Harry is a keen runner, so he set his eyes on both a physical challenge and a fundraising one, by taking part in the Coburg 24 Hour Track Race on April 13-14.

 While some people might see the choice to run around a track for 24 hours as repetitive, Harry has a very different take on it.
-Running around a track means his family can be there to cheer him on, so Harry will be able to see them every 400m, rather than every few hours.
+Running around a track meant his family could be there to cheer him on, and Harry could see them every 400m, rather than every few hours.

-As well as seeing his family each time he completes a circuit, Harry is also motivated by his goal to support children in foster care.
+As well as seeing his family each time he completes a circuit, Harry was also motivated by his goal to support children in foster care.

 “By fundraising, I just hope to provide those extra little things, whether it’s a day out or whatever helps those kids,” says Harry.